Fast, simple, and ultra flavorful, 15-Minute Turkey Cranberry Lettuce Wraps make a delicious weeknight meal and come together in just minutes.

 1 | Pull aside some of the cooked turkey and onion mixture prior to adding the lime juice, cranberries, and sage.
 Serve the turkey “meatballs,” along with the cranberries separately on a plate.

 2 | Lettuce wraps are a fun way to entice kids to eat their veggies, but if your child isn’t going for it, offer them tortillas as an alternative.

 3| Round out the meal with cooked quinoa or brown rice.

 Naturally Gluten-Free, Dairy-Free, Nut-Free, Paleo, and Whole30 Friendly

-2. Add an additional 1 tablespoon olive oil, the garlic and turkey.
+Add an additional 1 tablespoon olive oil, garlic, and turkey.
 Sprinkle with an additional ¼ teaspoon salt, then sauté, stirring occasionally, until the turkey is browned and cooked through, about 5 minutes.

 Add the cranberries, lime juice, and sage, stirring to combine.

 Pull aside some of the cooked turkey and onion mixture prior to adding the lime juice, cranberries, and sage.
 Serve the turkey "meatballs," along with the cranberries separately on a plate.

 Lettuce wraps are a fun way to entice kids to eat their veggies, but if your child isn't going for it, offer them tortillas as an alternative.